contentful/create-contentful-extension/README.md

 ### `npm run configure`

 Asks which space and environment you want to use for development and deployment.
-It saves your answers to local `.contentfulrc.json`
+It saves your answers to local `.contentfulrc.json`.

+**Caution**: Do not commit `.contentfulrc.json` to your repository.
+It contains sensitive information and intended to be used only on your local machine.

 ### `npm run deploy`